timbru31/SilkSpawners/README.md

 (note that SilkSpawners won't give you an egg for any item using /ss if it isn't in the config).
 Mainly intended for testing purposes, or if you want to spawn modded items not recognized by CraftBukkit.

+*spawnEggOverrideSpawnDefault* (true) - If no *enableSpawnEggOverrideAllowSpawn* is given per-creature, use this instead.

 *dumpEntityMap* (false) - Dump a list of entity IDs and their names to the console, as recognized by the native classes (not Bukkit's wrappers).
 This is useful if you want to debug mods which add new entities.
 After dumping the list you can manually add the IDs and any aliases you want to the creatures list (see below).